MoonMaster/FunnyGame/README.md

 The essence of the game:
 You enter a random number, then your computer generates a random number.
 This number multiplied and taken the first digit of the results.
 If the figure is 0, the game result is a draw.
 Otherwise the analysis to which the set belongs to this figure.

+The program has a mechanism to collect statistics of the game.